Jellybean Tetra (Ladigesia roloffi)

 The Jelly Bean Tetra is a peaceful, lively, active and gregarious species; therefore, you should keep them in groups of at least eight individuals as this is essential for this small fish's well-being.
 However, due to their shy nature and water requirements, it would be best to house them in a species only aquarium.
 You can keep Jelly Bean Tetras with other small fish species as long as they do not out-compete them for food.

-Jelly Bean Tetras do better under fairly dim lighting.
-You can add aquatic plants that can survive under these conditions, such as Microsorum, Taxiphyllum or Cryptocoryne.
-Floating vegetation is also helpful and will be appreciated.
+It is better to keep Jelly Bean Tetras in relatively dim lighting.
+However, there are plants that can survive under these conditions, such as Microsorum, Taxiphyllum, or Cryptocoryne.
+The presence of floating vegetation is also helpful and will be appreciated.

 The body of the Jelly Bean Tetra is torpedo-shaped and is usually green in colour.
 However, the fins are the most charming feature of this species, being that the caudal and dorsal fins have orange central highlights along their length tipped with black and a thin white trailing edge.